 Jezza and Captain Slow making car commercials.
 Period.
 If you're not laughing your ass off throughout that feature then there's something SERIOUSLY absent about your sense of humor!

 One episode had Hammond buy a 1953 London taxi.
 His car was falling apart on the way home and when they came back, he showed a piece of paper that showed everything that was wrong with the car.
 As Jeremy was saying "Oh, that's not so much..."
-Hammond lets the rest of the paper go, allowing it to fall to the ground and pool around his legs from about head height.
+Hammond releases the rest of the spool of paper to unroll, fall to the ground, and pool around his legs from about head height.

 Michael MacIntyre's account of driving and Austin Princess in the "loser lane" and trying to overtake a Porsche.
 It made Clarkson laugh so hard he cried.

-Jeremy: ...I'm not quite sure how to sum it up, but they're the sort of person who'd go away for the weekend with his wife to a hotel, some romantic place, and spend the entire night flirting outrageously with the waitress, and it's okay because he's got a Jaaaaag.
-Richard: Yeah, you can get away with anything.
+Clarkson: ...I'm not quite sure how to sum it up, but they're the sort of person who'd go away for the weekend with his wife to a hotel, some romantic place, and spend the entire night flirting outrageously with the waitress, and it's okay because he's got a Jaaaaag.
+Hammond: Yeah, you can get away with anything.
 "I'm terribly sorry, I ran over your dog..."
 "Oh!!" "...in my Jaaaag."
 "Oh, well, never mind."
-James: Is it fair to say, do you think, that no Jag owner is ever entirely trustworthy, but it's in a really nice, likeable way?
+May: Is it fair to say, do you think, that no Jag owner is ever entirely trustworthy, but it's in a really nice, likeable way?